massage Therapy FAQs

 Swedish massage is typically performed with skin on skin contact for best palpation of muscles.
 You can disrobe completely or to your underwear, whichever is most comfortable.
 Draping of a sheet and blanket is practiced during the massage, exposing only the areas being worked on.

-What kind of lotion do they use and how will it affect my skin?
+What kind of lotion do they use?

 How will I feel after my massage?